 Take travelers of all ages around the Emerald Isle with this week-long itinerary.
 You'll spend 7 days experiencing the highlights of Ireland from the seaside town of Kinsale to the Killarney Lakes, then up to Limerick to live like a lord of the manor and over the Cliffs of Moher and Aran Islands off the coast of County Clare.

-Take a 10-day tour through some of the highlights of Ireland with travelers of all ages on this itinerary.
+Take a 10-day family-friendly tour through some of the highlights of Ireland with travelers of all ages on this itinerary.
 Start in Dublin before heading down the coast to County Cork, where you'll bike through a medieval city and hear the haunted and natural history of Killarney.
-Experience a classical manor in Limerick, followed by the landscapes of the Burren, Cliffs of Moher, and Aran Islands before you return to Dublin for 1 more full day of urban exploring.
+Experience a classical manor in Limerick, followed by the landscapes of the Burren, Cliffs of Moher, and Aran Islands before you and the family return to Dublin for one more full day of urban exploring.

 Ireland at its best is wild and windswept and absolutely made for hiking.
 On this 9-day trip, you can go horseback riding on pristine beaches and walk the length of the Cliffs of Moher.
 Spend the night in cozy pubs and village guesthouses, visit lively Galway, and experience the unsurpassed beauty of the Emerald Isle.